LRB-IIMCB/ninetails/README.md

 * It requires tail delimitation data produced by Nanopolish software
 * It allows both for the detection of non-adenosine residues within the poly(A) tails and visual inspection of  read signals

+Currently, **ninetails** can distinguish characteristic signatures of four types of nucleotides: adenosines (A), cytosines (C), guanosines (G), and uridines (U).

+**Ninetails** relies on Nanopolish segmentation and therefore may underestimate terminal modifications (last and penultimate nucleotides of the tail).

 The software is still under development, so all suggestions to improving it are welcome.
 Please note that the code contained herein may change frequently, so use it with caution.

 ## Prerequisites